Edward2k/textAdventure/docs/assignment3.md

 ## Class diagram
 Author(s): `Eduardo Lira`

 It is important to note that the decisions behind this design were taken to allow a multiplayer platform that can easily be expanded/modified.
-The design attempts to keep the principle of modularity and interfaces.
+This design attempts to keep the principle of modularity using well-established interfaces.
 At times in the code (especially in the **Game**), code can be very complex.
-However, by keeping a simple interface, we aim to make the VuORK understandble.
+However, by keeping a simple interface, we aim to make the comprehendible with plenty of ease.

 **NB**.
 This project has 2 parts: A server and client side.
 This allows for the networked multiplayer bonus we have created.
 The ClientSide is very similar to a simple chat client, where a user sends instruction to the Server.
 The server has *Playerthreads* which reads *Instructions* from the sockets, and asks the *Game* to validate them.
 The *Game* will always return a string which is then forwarded to the *ClientSide* as a reply.
 This is a very high-level overview.